 Disk radiation - the outer parts of disks typically have temperatures comparable to the Sun and shine with optical light.
 Middle parts are hotter and glow in ultraviolet light.
-The innermost parts are hot enough to emit X-rays.
+This is appropriate for white dwarfs.
+The innermost parts can be hot enough to emit X-rays.
+This is appropriate to neutron stars and black holes